Legal Interpreting Certificate

 The need for qualified professional legal interpreters continues to increase in Wisconsin and throughout the country.
 With over 55 different languages used in Wisconsin courts, well-trained interpreters who possess the knowledge, skills and abilities required to work in this specialized area within our courts and other legal environments are in demand.
 The Legal Interpreting Certificate program is designed to help you develop and enhance your capabilities as a professional interpreter for work within legal settings.

 This live online/in-person training program is comprised of seven courses that run over a 12-month period for a total of 280 interactive hours.
 Work with the instructor, Debra Gorra Barash, and a cohort of 20 participants (sign language and spoken language interpreters being trained together) to achieve the benefits of language and cultural education and exchange.
 Listen to Debra talk about the importance of this training.
 Program completion includes simulated hearings and mock trial experience.
-Upon completion, those who interpret where no legal interpreting certification exam exists will have the opportunity to be listed on the certified level of the WI Court Roster of Interpreters.
+Upon completion, those who interpret in languages where no legal interpreting certification exam is available, interpreters who hold this certificate will be listed on the certified level of the Wisconsin Court Roster of Interpreters provided they meet all other requirements.

 - Interpreting experience.